 Coffee is not “bad” for you, as even the FDA, in its 2015-2020 Food Guide Update admitted.
 Enjoy your calorie-free coffee they said, but you should still remain aware of the saturated fats and calories added from cream and sugar, or the dangers of trans-fatty acids found in non-dairy creamers.
 These are a particular threat to developing cardiovascular disease.

 The FDA changed a lot of important things in that update, such as “don’t eat sugar”, “eat more unsaturated fat and protein”, “don’t insist on 8 glasses of water per day—only drink when you’re thirsty”, “don’t eat breakfast if you don’t want to—it’s not the most important meal of the day” despite what breakfast food manufacturers have been telling us for decades.

 It was quite a revealing and enlightening document, brushing aside a 60 year dietary experiment that made the United States one of the most overweight nations on Earth!
 The new 2020-2025 version will probably be equally interesting.

 In point of fact, coffee is chock full of good things and effects.
-Several international studies from Finland, France, Japan, Norway, Poland, Spain, and others, have identified coffee as the primary source of antioxidants in our diets.
+Several international studies have identified coffee as the primary source of antioxidants in our diets.
 Sure, there are more antioxidants in berries and suchlike, but we don’t eat nearly enough to make a difference.
 Without coffee (or tea) we’d be desperately short.

 The role of antioxidants is well-established.
 Our bodies release oxidants into our tissues in order to function.
 We could not be alive without the oxidants.
 Oxygen is what fires the “burning” process that gives us energy.